Austin is a town that draws a crowd, what can I say, we like to have fun! Here are the Best Restaurants for Group Dinners in Austin!

-Every day I feel like I run into someone who is here in Austin for a bachelorette party or conference or one our of 82,459 festivals we host a year.
+Every day I feel like I run into someone who is here in Austin for a bachelorette party or conference or one of our 82,459 festivals we host a year.
 So that means lots and lots of friends who need plenty of restaurants to chow down together at.
 Finding the perfect group dinner spot can be, um, how do I say this politely, very tricky.
 You’ve got to find the right mix of something everyone will eat with the right price and of course drinks.
 So here is my handy list of great restaurants in Austin for group dinners!

 Matt’s El Rancho– Pretty often when folks head out to dinner in Austin, there is a healthy mix of queso and margaritas and Matt’s El Rancho has been delivering that to Austinites for like at least 50 years or something.
 Big tables, big patio, and big parking lot.
 Head here for fajitas, margaritas, and that famous Bob Armstrong dip.

 Jacoby’s– I love bringing people from out of town here.
 The backyard at Jacoby’s just screams, “This is Texas,” in the best way possible.
 You literally feel transported.
 The restaurant backs up to the river with sweeping views and big picnic tables.
 Jacoby’s is a family run restaurant that serves true Texas food.
 Think burgers, chicken fried steak, onion rings and oh be sure to save room for their strawberry cake for dessert.
 They also have a beautiful private dining room if you want a more intimate experience.

 Ranch 616– If you and your friends will be hitting up West 6th street, then Ranch 616 is a must.
 They’ve got strong drinks, which always makes for a rowdy time.
 I suggest a fire-in-the-hole.
 The food here is less important than the atmosphere but you certainly won’t leave hungry.
 This is a great place to get the party started if that is what you’re going for!